Header Banner

-How To: Draw correct human proportions for figure drawing
+How to Draw correct human proportions for figure drawing

-Draw correct human proportions for figure drawing
+"How to Draw correct human proportions for figure drawing" cover image

 This is the ultimate guide to drawing correct human proportions.
 If you've always had trouble with it in high school art class or in art school, this video condenses all the information into a tight package that's fun and easy to understand.
 This will uncover all the tricks to human proportions for figure drawings.